 What to Do If a Person Is Choking and First Aid Treatment

-Choking is a frightening and potentially life-threatening situation that can happen to anyone, anywhere.
+Choking is a frightening and potentially life-threatening situation that happens to anyone, anywhere.
 It occurs when a foreign object, such as food or a small toy, becomes lodged in a person's throat, blocking their airway.
 In such situations, immediate action is crucial to prevent severe injury or even death.
 This article will guide you through what to do if a person is choking and provide essential first aid treatment steps.

 Choking due to severe upper airway obstruction is a life-threatening medical emergency that requires fast, appropriate action by anyone available.